 Our decisions regarding compensation of our Chief Executive Officer ("CEO") are guided by the same policies and considerations that govern compensation of our other executive officers.
 The CEO's salary is established and adjusted based upon three factors: individual performance, financial performance of the Company, and peer group and total market data established by compensation studies performed by our Vice President of Human Resources utilizing external research to identify the individual companies which make up this group.
 In identifying the peer group of surveyed companies, our Vice President of Human Resources utilizes the Economic Research Institute, an industry and region specific compensation database, to assemble market data on publicly traded companies having similar industrial characteristics and revenues to that of the Company.
 The Compensation Committee reviews and evaluates the CEO's individual performance annually on the basis of his actual performance in comparison to written financial and strategic objectives established at the beginning of the year by the Compensation Committee.
-The Compensation Committee also evaluates the CEO based upon the our financial performance as compared to our annual business plan and compares the CEO's compensation to the peer companies at the 50th percentile of market of total direct compensation.
+The CEO's compensation to the peer companies at the 50th percentile of market of total direct compensation.
 Direct compensation is defined as base salary, bonus and awards under the long-term stock incentive plans.
 Additionally, on an annual basis, the CEO prepares a written succession plan that is reviewed by the Compensation Committee.
 This plan includes a plan of succession for the CEO and our other executive officers.